itsozair11/ComputerScienceAI-Assistant/README.md

 This is a Computer Science AI assistant project called HeadstarterAI.
 This is built to help engineers trying to get into the field and get job opportunities.

-Currently this web app is not deployed yet.
+This web app has now been deployed to the following link: https://computer-science-ai-assistant-kn25uawmv.vercel.app/

+However, if you would like to run it locally follow these instructions:
 In order to run it clone it to your machine.
 Make sure your in the folder directory.
 Run npm install.
 Run npm run dev.